 - The AEC strongly advises against submitting applications to the AEC meeting immediately before the date the practical class is due to start.

-- If the AEC has concerns about a teaching protocol, it will not be approved purely because the practical class is about to commence.
-It is the responsibility of the researcher/teacher to ensure teaching protocols are submitted in time to allow the AEC to seek and receive clarification (if necessary) prior to the next meeting.
+- If the AEC has concerns about a teaching project, it will not be approved purely because the practical class is about to commence.
+It is the responsibility of the researcher/teacher to ensure teaching projects are submitted in time to allow the AEC to seek and receive clarification (if necessary) prior to the next meeting.

 In collaborative projects, where a researcher employed by one institution carries out research at another institution, the AEC of the host institution would have a supervisory role over the research, but the employing institution would continue to have authority over the employee's actions and would be responsible for any acts of its employee which contravene the Animal Research Act.

 To allow the Macquarie University AEC to properly monitor research, all collaborative projects that have been approved by another institution's AEC must also be submitted to the Macquarie University AEC for noting.